Australian flag debate: History

-On 6 June 1994, the Sydney Morning Herald reported the deputy prime minister, Kim Beazley, as saying that the Labor government was committed to its timetable for changes to Australia's flag by the Centenary of Federation in 2001; beyond commissioning a national survey that year, no further action was taken.
+On 6 June 1994, the Sydney Morning Herald reported cabinet minister Kim Beazley, as saying that the Labor government was committed to its timetable for changes to Australia's flag by the Centenary of Federation in 2001; however, beyond commissioning a national survey that year, no further action was taken.

-In opposition from 1983 to 1996, coalition MPs unsuccessfully sponsored 10 private members bills to amend the Flags Act 1953 (Cth) to prevent the existing Australian flag from being replaced by the agreement of both houses of federal parliament alone, without the views of the Australian people being taken into account.

-Frequent Morgan polls showed the percentage of Australians wanting a new flag increasing from 27% in 1979 to 42% in 1992, to a majority of 52% in 1998.
-In response to polls showing increasing support for a new flag, the Coalition government under John Howard established Australian National Flag Day in 1996 and introduced legislation, the Flags Amendment Bill 1996, to make a change more difficult.
+In 1998 the Howard Government amended the Flags Act 1953 to require a public vote before the Australian flag could be changed, after unsuccessfully supporting several private members' bills with the same effect whilst in opposition.
+Additionally, the government advised the governor-general proclaim 3 September Australian National Flag Day in 1996.
 In 2002, the Howard government supplied ANFA's promotional video free to all primary schools and in 2004 required all schools receiving federal funds to fly the Australian flag.

-In the 1997 film Event Horizon, set in the year 2047, Sam Neill, playing an Australian astronaut, wears an Australian flag patch on his spacesuit with the Union Jack in the canton replaced with the Australian Aboriginal Flag.
+In the 1997 film Event Horizon, set in the year 2047, Sam Neill, playing an Australian astronaut, wears an Australian flag patch on his spacesuit with the Union Jack in the canton replaced with the Australian Aboriginal flag.
 This was at Neill's suggestion, as he thought the flag might have been changed by that point in the future.

-On 24 March 1998, the Flags Amendment Bill 1996 received Royal Assent.

 Malcolm Turnbull, former chairman (1993–2000) of the Australian Republican Movement and head of the official "Yes" case committee for the 1999 Australian republic referendum, left the board of Ausflag in 1994 after being asked for his resignation and in 2004 joined the Australian National Flag Association.

-A 2010 Morgan Poll that asked: "Do you think Australia should have a new design for our National Flag?" was supported by 29% of respondents and opposed by 66%, with 5% uncommitted.

-In 2015, with the flag debate in New Zealand continuing, discussion on the Australian Flag has risen in the media.
-This includes the issue being raised publicly by Labor MP Tim Watts.
+In 2015, with the flag debate in New Zealand continuing, discussion on the Australian flag arose in the media.
+This included the issue being raised publicly by Labor MP Tim Watts.

-One of the influential flags designs raised into the public debate in 2015 has been the Golden Wattle Flag.
-It takes the golden wattle blossom as the central motive creating a negative space Commonwealth seven-pointed star.
-The Golden Wattle is one of Australia's first national symbols dating back to Lord Hobart.
-It is an endemic tree to Australia which served as a source of food and medicament as well as wood for the boomerangs for the Aboriginal peoples.
-It is Australia's official floral emblem and it is the reason behind Australia's national colors.